Dogs and cats are notorious for getting funny around cash money.TFK

 Nearly two years ago I invested almost $10K in a coaching program and the first thing my mentor Ben told me in our call was to add a zero to the current price I was charging for some of the things I wanted to get more serious about offering as a service.
 Since I had committed to doing whatever he and the experts in that program said, I wasn’t going to argue his suggestion.

 I remember saying “I can’t believe people would be willing to pay that.”

 He looked at me over our Zoom call and said, “Steve, that’s a MINDSET issue you’ll have to work on.
 You are selling yourself short, and there ARE people who’d pay that, and more.”

-I don’t remember how he put it, but he basically said I had been fishing in the wrong pond, and that’s why I came to the conclusions I did from my past experiences.
+I don’t remember exactly how he put it, but he basically said I had been fishing in the wrong pond, and that’s why I came to the conclusions I did from my past experiences.
 If I’d learn and let these guys teach me, I’ll catch bigger fish when I change ponds, so to speak.